Saturday, 12 September 2015

 1 June - Cha-Am

-4 June - Prachuap Kiri Khan – Bang Saphan (Nipa beach bungalows) - 93 kilometres
+4 June - Prachuap Kiri Khan to Bang Saphan (Nipa Beach Bungalows) (93 km)

-That evening, the three of us grabbed a bite to eat, and we spent a pleasant evening in the company of other cyclists.
-Peter was a Warmshowers host and kindly invited me to stay at his place once I reached Malaysia.
-This also marked the beginning of a friendship that would last for many years.
+That evening, the three of us set out for dinner, creating a delightful atmosphere filled with laughter and the camaraderie of fellow cyclists.
+Peter, a Warmshowers host, generously invited me to crash at his place once I reached Malaysia.
+Little did I know that this meeting would spark a friendship that would last for years.

 Monday, 25 May 2015